xbrlus/xbrl-api/api/xbrlValues.md

     `NoYears=[integer]`  - Use to define the number of years of data returned based on value provided for `Year`.
 For example if `NoYears`  is set to 3 and `Year` is set to 2014 then fact values will be returned for 2012, 2013, and 2014.
 If `Year` is not provided then `NoYears` is ignored.

-   `Year=[integer]`     - Year of the data required
+   `Year=[integer]`     - Year of the data required.

    `Ultimus=[boolean]`   - True returns the latest value, false returns all values.
 If no value is defined the API defaults to true.

+   `Align=[boolean]` - True indicates that rather than using fiscal periods calendar periods should be used.

    ***Response Parameters***

     `Small=[boolean]` - If this parameter is set to true the size of the XML response is cut down.
 This is to help Excel users who may use the webservice function which returns the response into a single cell.
 These cells have size limitations.

+    `ResetCache=[boolean]` - If set to "True" then the value will be queried from the database and will not be sourced from cache.
+The cache will then be updated.

    **Minimum:**